-Demand is growing for Aboriginal police officers.
+Demand is growing for police officers trained with an Indigenous perspective.
 Policing is a career that will challenge and reward you.
 The pay and benefits are great, but you need to be committed—to community, to making a difference, to working with people from all walks of life.

 Our curriculum has a unique Aboriginal focus, while covering the major requirements of law enforcement training.
 Your instructors are experienced in policing, so you’re learning from people who’ve been on the front lines of community law enforcement.
 Your studies will focus on:

 - dealing with addictions, family violence, suicide intervention;